Not enough deposits: Merchant Cash Advance Declined.

 What if I don’t have collateral?

-Your business can get money in two days.
-Provide the most recent (3) months business checking account statements with the one page application above, and you can be on your way to funding within 2 business days.
+Your company can get money as fast as one day.
+Provide the most recent (3) months company checking account statements with the one page application above, and you can be on your way to funding within 1 or 2 days.<

 1 Year time in business Program.

-Get a large business loan in you have been in business for more than 1 year.
-Many businesses get up to 75% of their total monthly deposits.
+Get a large business loan in you have been operating for more than 1 year.
+Many applicants get up to 75% of their total monthly deposits.

 Low credit score program

-Our programs can get you approved today with only 3 months time in business.
-Don’t let time in business stop you from getting funding fast.
+Our programs can get you approved today with only 3 months or less since your starting date.
+Just because you are new, we won’t stop you from capital.

 One of the reasons companies are declined for business loans is for too many overdrafts and NSFs.
 They have excessive Overdrafts and NSF’s per month and that exceed lender guidelines.
 What are non sufficient funds and overdrafts?
-A overdraft or insufficient funds is a deficit in a bank account caused by drawing more money than the account holds in part because of low deposit volume.
-Businesses use MCA Merchant Cash Advances and ACH Bank loans to finance their businesses.
+A overdraft or insufficient funds is a negative balance in a bank account caused by drawing more money than the account holds in part because of low deposit volume.

 How can your business overcome being declined for a business loan or Merchant Cash Advance for having excessive Overdrafts or excessive NSFs?
 Here are several tips that your business can follow to get a business loan.